What helps to get rid of athlete's foot?

 How are the treatments used?

 Exactly how the treatment is used, and how long they have to be used for, depends on the product.
 Some products only need to be applied once a day, others have to be put on the affected skin twice a day.
-Most products have to be used for three to six weeks.
+Most of these products have to be used for three to six weeks.
 Products that contain terbinafine are an exception.
 They often only have to be used once a day for one week.

 How effective are these athlete's foot treatments?